mmaxence/mmaxence.github.io/content/_index.md

 ## 2014
 ### Time to wrap up, communicate on achievements & move on!
-I've introduced my experience as an Interaction design Alumni during this year's open days at my former school l'école de design de Nantes Atlantique.
+I've introduced my experience as an Interaction design Alumni during this year's [open days](https://www.lecolededesign.com/actualites/portes-ouvertes-2014-conferences-et-temoignages-d-anciens-1771) at my former school l'école de design de Nantes Atlantique.

 ---
 I've participated to an European Campus which was about UX Design and learning services organized by the University of Poitiers.
-I lectured about being a UX designer working on an educational project and could introduce our project over 2 sessions.
+I lectured about being a [UX designer working on a professional training platform](https://uptv.univ-poitiers.fr/program/campus-europeen-d-ete-2013etnbsp-ux-designetnbsp-l-experience-utilisateur-au-service-des-apprentissagesetnbsp/video/3890/vue-etquot-votre-universite-d-entreprise-etquot-de-la-conception-de-methodes-a-la-conception-d-un-service/index.html) as well as being UX designer part of a [panel of UX professionals (video in French)](https://uptv.univ-poitiers.fr/program/campus-europeen-d-ete-2013etnbsp-ux-designetnbsp-l-experience-utilisateur-au-service-des-apprentissagesetnbsp/video/3897/ux-designer-metier-ou-phenomene-de-mode-l-avis-des-professionnels/index.html).

 ---
 After recruiting and on-boarding another Designer to replace me, I've finally decided to end my journey in this Lab and in Paris to relocate myself in Seoul! ✈️ 🇰🇷